kayservince/Scraping-demo/README.md

 # Scapping-demo
- Scrapping demo with BeautifoulSoup and request library in Python
+ Scrapping demo with BeautifoulSoup and requests library in Python, a stocks index example